KHOmega/KH-PC-and-Linux-Setup/README.md

 # KINGDOM HEARTS Setup for Windows/Linux Distros

-A repository that helps users setup the Steam and/or Epic Games Store versions of the various KINGDOM HEARTS games on Windows and various other Linux Distros
+A repository that helps users setup the Steam and/or Epic Games Store versions of the various KINGDOM HEARTS games on Windows and various other Linux Distros (test)

 ----